shader-slang/spec/proposals/000-cooperative-matrix-2.md

 - SPIR-V: The extensions SPV_KHR_cooperative_matrix, SPV_NV_cooperative_matrix2, and SPV_NV_tensor_addressing define new opcodes and capabilities for these types and operations.

-- Other shading languages: HLSL support is currently limited to cooperative vector features, and cooperative matrix functionality is not supported yet.
+- HLSL: HLSL supports Cooperative vector and Cooperative Matrix 1 at the time of writing this document.

 Proposed Approach
 -----------------
 Introduce new types and functions in Slang to provide first-class support for cooperative matrices and tensors, closely following the new SPIRV features, but integrated with Slang's type system and generics.

-Three new types are needed: CoopMat, CoopMatTensorLayout and CoopMatTensorView.
+Three new types are needed: CoopMat, TensorLayout and TensorView.
 The types use a few generic arguments whose values must be compile-time constants.

 ### New types